tushar239/SampleSpringSecurity/readMe.txt

             AuthenticationEntryPoint is configured in your own WebSecurityConfigurer using 'configure(HttpSecurity)' inside httpSecurity object.
             Examples of these AuthenticationEntryPoint can be BasicAuthenticationEntryPoint.

-        FilterSecurityInterceptor (extends AbstractSecurityInterceptor)
+        FilterSecurityInterceptor (extends AbstractSecurityInterceptor) ---- VERY IMPORTANT
             This is a last Filter in chain.
 It extends AbstractSecurityInterceptor, which is responsible for the AUTHORIZATION.
             FilterSecurityInterceptor uses url based authorization.
 Whatever urls and allowed roles are configured in your own WebSecurityConfigurer using 'configure(HttpSecurity)', those urls and allowed roles will be provided to this interceptor using FilterInvocationSecurityMetadataSource.
             This interceptor will check whether Authentication object is already there inside SecurityContextHolder or not.
-            This Authentication object could have been put using any of the above mentioned filters or your custom filter that could do custom things to create Authentication object e.g. in CDK company, if request has header REMOTE_USER, a custom filter simply creates Authentication object with isAuthenticated=true and puts it in SecurityContextHolder.
+            Authentication object could have been put using any of the above mentioned filters or your custom filter that could do custom things to create Authentication object e.g. in CDK company, if request has header REMOTE_USER, a custom filter simply creates Authentication object with isAuthenticated=true and puts it in SecurityContextHolder.
             If Authentication object is not present in SecurityContextHolder, then it authenticates the user using AuthenticationManager first and puts Authentication object with isAuthentication=true in SecurityContextHolder.
             Then it performs Authorization using AccessDecisionManager.

+            code inside this interceptor:

+            InterceptorStatusToken token = super.beforeInvocation(fi);

+                                                  - checks whether Authentication object exists with isAuthenticated=true in SecurityContextHolder.
+If not, then do authenticationManager.authenticate(authentication).

+                                                  - Collection<ConfigAttribute> attributes = this.obtainSecurityMetadataSource().getAttributes(object);
+                                                    SecurityMetadataSource contains all the information that you have configured using your WebSecurityConfigurer's configure(HttpSecurity) method.
+                                                    It contains all urls, related roles that can access them etc.
+                                                    There are few types of ConfigAttribute.
+Basically it contains the security information that you have attached with urls(like Role).

+                                                  - Perform Authorization before rest endpoint is called try {
+                                                        accessDecisionManager.decide(authenticated Authentication object, object that needs to be invoked, configAttributes);
+                                                    } catch (AccessDeniedException accessDeniedException) {
+                                                            publishEvent(new AuthorizationFailureEvent(object, attributes, authenticated, accessDeniedException));
+                                                            throw accessDeniedException;
+                                                    }

+                                                    if(publish on successful authorization is set to true) {
+                                                        publishEvent(new AuthorizedEvent(object, attributes, authenticated));
+                                                    }

+                                                  - Authentication runAs = this.runAsManager.buildRunAs(authenticated, object,attributes);
+                                                    Replace current Authentication object in SecurityContextHolder with this new 'runAs' Authentication object.

+            try {
+				fi.getChain().doFilter(fi.getRequest(), fi.getResponse()); --- FilterSecurityInterceptor is the last filter in chain.
+So, no more filters are remained.
+So, rest endpoint will be called at this point.
+			}
+			finally {
+				super.finallyInvocation(token);
+			}

+			super.afterInvocation(token, null);

+                                                    - Perform Authorization after rest endpoint is called.
+You can configure this kind of authorization also.
+                                                      If Authorization is successful, returned object can be manipulated by Collection<AfterInvocationProvider> called by AfterInvocationManager. try {
+                                                        returnedObject = afterInvocationManager.decide(token.getSecurityContext().getAuthentication(), token.getSecureObject(), token.getAttributes(), returnedObject);
+                                                    }
+                                                    catch (AccessDeniedException accessDeniedException) {
+                                                        publishEvent(authorizationFailureEvent);
+                                                        throw accessDeniedException;
+                                                    }

         NOTE: MethodSecurityInterceptor is not a Filter.
+It is a standard AOP based interceptor.
               There is another implementation of AbstractSecurityInterceptor and that is MethodSecurityInterceptor.
 It is not a Filter.
               It is a AOP based (JDK Dynamic Proxy based) security interceptor.
 It creates a proxy around your Controller and intercepts the endpoints in it.
               Unlike to FilterSecurityInterceptor's url based pattern, it uses annotations of methods like @Secured, @PreAuthorize, @PostAuthorize, @RolesAllowed etc.